| Leitrim Boy was the second regimental pet. He was whelped on November 12th,

 "mascots", even though they were known in the regiment itself as

-First Hundred Years" which shows the same hound and young handler
+Hundred Years" which shows the same hound and young handler in the

-in the St. Patrick's Day Parade of 1919.
-The men in the picture are wearing
+St. Patrick's Day Parade of 1919.
+The men in the picture are wearing white

-white lanyards on their left shoulder and this is said to show that this was
+lanyards on their left shoulder and this is said to show that this was the 2nd

-the 2nd Battalion and that the hound must therefore be Frank, the
+Battalion and that the hound must therefore be Frank, the "pet" of

-"pet" of the 2nd Battalion.
-The 2nd Battalion ceased to exist in
+the 2nd Battalion.
+The 2nd Battalion ceased to exist in October, 1919.
+Yet,

-October, 1919.
-Yet, although it's not very clear, the soldier in the newspaper
+although it's not very clear, the soldier in this newspaper picture also

-picture above also appears to be wearing a white lanyard on his left shoulder
+appears to be wearing a white lanyard on his left shoulder despite the fact

-despite the fact that the newspaper appeared two and a half years after the 2nd
+that the newspaper appeared two and a half years after the 2nd Battalion's

 "Irish Guards: The First Hundred Years" also shows a